SahilChoudhary22/pdf2csv-converter/README.md

 	   python pdf2csv.py -i filetoconvert.pdf
 3) DONE!

+Tip - If you want to convert a file in different folder, in cmd, put full address, eg.

+	   python pdf2.csv.py -i "C:\Users\narut\someRandomFolder\samplefile.pdf"

+It is advised to put the address in double inverted commas because it avoids error due to folder with spaces in their name.

 PS - type `python pdf2csv.py -h` to see all available arguements in command line.

 ## Modules involved